Database Specialists

 Safeguarding the computer operations is another important responsibility of database specialists.
 They must make plans in case a computer system fails or malfunctions so that the information stored in the computer is not lost.
 A duplication of computer files may be a part of this emergency planning.
 A backup system must also be employed so that the company can continue to process information.
 Database specialists must also safeguard a system so that only authorized personnel have access to certain information.
 Computerized information may be of vital importance to a company, and database specialists ensure that it does not fall into the wrong hands.

-Database specialists may also be responsible for supervising the work of personnel in the computer department.
-They may need to train new computer personnel hires to use the companys database, and they may also need to train all computer personnel when an existing database is modified.
+Database specialists may also be responsible for supervising the work of lower-level database professionals>.
+They may need to train new hires to use the companys database, and they may also need to train all computer personnel when an existing database is modified.
 At some organizations, specialists are also required to train all employees in the use of an upgraded or a new system.
 Therefore, specialists need the ability to translate technical concepts into everyday language.

 Database specialists may be known by a number of different titles and have a variety of responsibilities, depending on the size and the needs of the organizations that employ them.
 According to an article at Computerworld.com, the title database designer indicates someone who works on database programming.
 These workers usually have a math or engineering background.
 The title database administrator indicates someone who primarily focuses on the performance of the database, making sure everything is running smoothly.
 They may also do routine jobs, such as adding new users to the system.
 The title database analyst indicates someone who primarily focuses on the business, its goals, products, and customers.
 They work on improving the database so that the organization can meet its goals.
 In large businesses or organizations, the many duties of the database specialist may be strictly divided among a number of specialists.
 In smaller organizations there may be only one database specialist, designer, manager, administrator, or analyst who is responsible for carrying out all the tasks mentioned above.
 No matter what their title is, however, all database specialists work with an operation that processes millions of bits of information at a huge cost.
 This work demands accuracy and efficiency in decision-making and problem-solving abilities.